A roadsign at the stateline in the foreground welcomes vistors to Nevada with mountainous peaks in the background

 Courtesy of Craftsman Homes

-So, when working with Craftsman Homes, you won’t have to worry about sections of your modular home being fabricated by dubious third-party contractors.
+So, when working with Craftsman Homes, you can be confident that all the sections of your modular home are fabricated by trustworthy and skilled contractors.

-The staff at Craftsman will guide you through each step of the home buying process, leaving you to rest assured that each material used is of the highest quality.
+The staff at Craftsman will guide you through each step of the home buying process, and ensure that all materials used are of the highest quality.

 Clayton Homes